RandyGaul/cute_framework/doc/protocol.md

 ```

 All packets are 1280 bytes or smaller, so the maximum size of the `encrypted bytes`	 is 1255 bytes.

+The *connect token packet* does not get encrypted by the client before being sent, as it is already encrypted by the web service using a secret key only known to the web service and the backend dedicated game servers.
+This means the client cannot read, modify, or generate the SECRET SECTION of the *connect token packet*.

 ## Unencrypted Packets